Atelier User Guide

 | Nova | The operations assistant in the sidebar (crash diagnosis, cluster questions, action dispatch).
 Also used by the crash monitor for automatic post-incident analysis |

-| Supervisor | Background cluster checks and auto-corrections |
+| Supervisor | Background cluster checks and the analysis behind the proposals on the Approvals page |

-| Code Review | Automated review of generated code after each build |
+| Code Review | Automated review of the app’s code after each build |

 Auto-assign on create